6 reasons small businesses need to adopt sustainable solutions

 Whether it's dwindling resources and skyrocketing energy costs or the struggles of retaining top talent, businesses could feel the crunch if they don't put the planet at the forefront of future business plans.
 Instigating real change can be daunting, but you don't have to go it alone.
 Tackling an issue as broad and diverse as sustainability takes collaboration to make the innovative strides needed to get to net zero.

 Take renewable energy, for example.
 Smaller businesses might find it daunting to know where to begin finding greener energy supplies.
-But depending on the nature of your organization, owners with the procurement of renewable energy sources.
+But depending on the nature of your organization, revolutionizing your operations could be as straightforward as switching your provider.
+Plus, there may even be financial support to help small business owners with the procurement of renewable energy sources.

 However you choose to tackle your carbon emissions, it's clear that getting ahead of the sustainability curve is ethical and good for business.
 Early adopters of eco-friendly approaches have reaped the benefits.
 Think of companies like Patagonia, Ikea, and Whole Foods, who have long championed sustainable materials and zero-waste, and it's hard to argue that environmentally-friendly strategies are not compatible with success.